Melu Kolupu: Plot

-The film begins with two petty thieves Dayanidhi & Parabrahmam acquitting from prison.
+The film begins with two petty thieves, Dayanidhi & Parabrahmam, acquit from prison.
 Soon, they wear the mask of hypocritical social workers and forge as honorable.
-Plus, they perpetrate many activities such as exploiting orphan children as criminals, and women trafficking under the umbra of social welfare.
+Plus, they perpetrate many activities, such as exploiting orphan children as criminals and women trafficking under social welfare.
 Ramu & Chitti Babu are a few of them.
-Once, Ramu is acquainted with a court dancer Susheela who doesn’t have any taint.
+Once, Ramu is acquainted with a court dancer, Susheela, who is unsullied.
 Ramu gets affectionate towards her and takes care of her as his sister.
-The Govt. appoints a special CID Officer Shekar to bar these scandals.
+The Govt. appointed a special CID Officer, Shekar, to bar these scandals.
 Once, Ramu is caught and sent to a Juvenile home where he reforms under the guidance of Principal Shanti Devi.
-Meanwhile, Shekar is behind Dayanidhi & Brahmam and waiting for a shot to seize them.
-Amid of sentence, Ramu gets out to meet Susheela when Shekar is behind him and is surprised to spot Susheela as she is his past love.
+Meanwhile, Shekar is behind Dayanidhi & Bramham and waiting for a shot to seize them.
+Amid the sentence, Ramu gets out to meet Susheela when Shekar is behind him and is surprised to spot Susheela as she is his past love.
 As of now, Shekar wholeheartedly accepts Susheela and relives her prison.
 Parallelly, Ramu releases and aims to straighten the remaining.
-So, he reenters and imparts their activities to Shekar.
-Moreover, he succeeds in transforming the remaining and enacts them as good citizens.
-Simultaneously, Dayanidhi's racket is about to collapse, so, he abducts Susheela to withhold Shekar.
+So, he re-enters and shares their activities with Shekar.
+He also transforms the remaining and enacts them as good citizens.
+Simultaneously, Dayanidhi's racket is about to collapse, so he abducts Susheela to withhold Shekar.
 Finally, the movie ends with Shekar ceasing Dayanidhi with the aid of Ramu & Shanti Devi.